 Total: 11 10 9

-*1 is worst option while 3 is the best option for each attribute listed on the left side of the table
+*1 is the worst option, while 3 is the best option for each attribute listed on the left side of the table

 Time Frame (When it Must be Done) Action (What Needs to be Done and Who Needs to do it) Description

 1 month Complete any necessary retooling of equipment and/or production facilities- Operations Manager, Finance Department, Corporate Controller, Human Resources Department The incremental investment required for the pizza product will be minimal as most necessary equipment will already be in place.
-However, there will be additional investment required and the company must determine how it plans to account for these funds whether it’s through debt, equity, or retained earnings.
-The retooling must be done quickly in order to begin production as soon as possible and roll out the product since time is an issue, as they’re trying to beat competitors to the market (most notably Rigazzi).
-The Operations Department will oversee these changes in the production facilities and the Human Resources Department will take care of additional staff training requirements or additional staff needs, safety training, etc.
+However, additional investment will be required, and the company must determine how it plans to account for these funds, whether through debt, equity, or retained earnings.
+The retooling must be done quickly to begin production as soon as possible and roll out the product since time is an issue, as they’re trying to beat competitors to the market (most notably Rigazzi).
+The Operations Department will oversee these changes in the production facilities.
+The Human Resources Department will cover additional staff training requirements or additional staff needs, safety training, etc.

 1 month Determine the short-term demand and production requirements- Finance Department, Marketing Department TruEarth must determine the short-term demand for the product to plan the production and materials requirements.
-One important thing to consider is the short shelf-life of the product; if too much product is produced then the company may suffer losses from spoiled inventory but if they underestimate demand, they can lose out on potential sales.
+One important thing to consider is the short shelf-life of the product; if too much product is produced, the company may suffer losses from spoiled inventory, but if they underestimate demand, they can lose out on potential sales.

 1 month Contact the vendors that already hold TruEarth products (e.g. grocery stores) to discuss the new whole grains pizza kits and determine purchase orders- Sales Department, Marketing Department TruEarth needs to contact the vendors that already hold their products, such as Cucina Fresca, to discuss their new product offering.
 This discussion will involve topics such as pricing, shelf space, product quantities, etc. Purchase orders will need to be confirmed so the company can begin production.
 TruEarth should also make sure they have purchase orders in place so they can minimize risk by not producing products that don’t even have somewhere to go when they’re finished

-3-6 months Measure the performance of the success of the product- Finance Department, Marketing Department, Sales Department Key performance indicators will be established to ensure the product is successful and to find any areas where the product may need improvement.
-These indicators include level of market share, customer satisfaction, rate of spoilage, unit and dollar sales, return on investment, etc.
+3-6 months Measure the performance of the product’s success- Finance Department, Marketing Department, Sales Department Key performance indicators will be established to ensure the product is successful and to find any areas where the product may need improvement.
+These indicators include market share, customer satisfaction, rate of spoilage, unit and dollar sales, return on investment, etc.

-6-12 months Consider the use of additional venues to market the product Once TruEarth has its foot in the door in generating greater consumer awareness, the company can begin to use alternative, perhaps cheaper, means of advertising their product.
-An interactive social media campaign using sites such as Facebook can be used to track consumer preferences and satisfaction.
-This type of advertisement can establish a direct connection between the company and its consumers while promoting positive word-of-mouth advertising.
+6-12 months Consider using additional venues to market the product Once TruEarth has its foot in the door in generating greater consumer awareness, the company can begin to use an alternative, perhaps cheaper means of advertising their product.
+An interactive social media campaign using sites such as Facebook can track consumer preferences and satisfaction.
+This advertisement can establish a direct connection between the company and its consumers while promoting positive word-of-mouth advertising.
 Other means of advertising include sales promotions, in-store cooking demonstrations and tasting of the product, and perhaps further television and radio advertisement.

 Question 3 (forecast of demand financial analysis)